 I have you on a waiting list.
 Will contact you when they are available.

-Ceramic cremation urn created by American artists and inspired by American Indian pottery.
+Ceramic cremation urn created by American artists and inspired by American Indian pottery and burial jars.
 Feathers symbolize the flight of the spirit.
-Many ancient cultures from Celtic Druids, Egyptians, and early Christians used feathers to communicate virtues such as charity, hope, faith, and flight.The feathers are hand carved and baked into the clay, the urn has a creamy crackle finish, also known as horse hair.
-The urn is fired using the ancient Raku firing process and is a beautiful work of art.
+Many ancient cultures from Celtic Druids, Egyptians, and early Christians used feathers to communicate virtues such as charity, hope, faith, and flight.The feathers are hand carved and baked into the clay, the urn has a creamy crackle finish, also known as horse hair and is fired using the ancient Raku firing process and is a beautiful work of art.

 This is a good choice for families that want to either keep the ashes in the home and spread or do a burial of the ashes at a later date.